Lewd or Lascivious Conduct - Florida Statute 800.04(6) | West Palm Beach Criminal Lawyer

 The punishment depends on the age of the defendant.
 If the defendant is older than 18, the crime is a second-degree felony punishable up to 15 years in prison and a $10,000 fine.
 It is also ranked as a level 6 under the Florida Criminal Punishment Code.

 A conviction for this crime will have long lasting effects.
 It is a serious crime.
 Our West Palm Beach attorneys will investigate your case.
-If you have been arrested and charged with this crime, call our law offices today so we can schedule a free 15 minute case strategy.
+If you have been arrested and charged with this crime, call our law offices today so we can schedule a 5 minute free consultation.
 We want to talk to you about your version of the events.
 It is important for you tell us everything so we can help create a defense strategy for you.

 We will take depositions of the police officers involved and any witnesses.
 We serve the South Florida area, West Palm Beach and focus on criminal cases.
 We will put our experience and knowledge to work for you.
 Call today so we can get to work on your case.